How to download online videos and audio from over 700 sites

-When you run youtube-dl, nothing will happen unless you provide it with the URL of a video to download.
+When you run youtube-dl, nothing happens unless you provide it with the URL of a video to download.
 For examples of how to use the program, proceed to Downloading a video, below.

 If you have Homebrew, you can install YouTube-dl by opening a Terminal and running the following command.

 Or, if you have MacPorts, run the command below.